 These days most clothing stores will be more than happy to get you sign on the dotted line to open an account.
 In fact, they often offer various bonuses and rewards for doing so.
 Such as getting money off your next purchase or being offered a free gift.

 These clothing stores have credit cards in South Africa:

-To find out if your favourite clothing store offers a credit card or account system, just give them a call or enquire within when you visit there next.
+To find out if your favorite clothing store offers a credit card or account system give them a call.
+Or enquire within when you visit there next.

 Resist the row and rows of clothes